zengjoyous/SurvivalNet-BIO/README.md

 ### Notebook

 See `examples/demo.ipynb` for an end-to-end demonstration.
+If you want to generate the enriched clinical table first, see `scripts/prepare_clinical.py`, which merges `clinical.tsv` and `survival.tsv` into a new clinical file.

 ### Testing